X

 Day 11 Villafranca del Bierzo - Trabadelo - O Ceibreiro - Lugo

 The lush Cordillera Cantabria mountains are the last barrier before Santiago.
 Here in a very rural stretch of Galicia, we find Spain at its most Celtic.
 We hike today on a part of El Camino that rarely coincides with any roads and is especially pleasant.
 The first 3km (1.8 mi) are steep, then the route levels off to a gentle incline for about 6km (3.7 mi).
 The final 3km is a gentle descent to Trabadelo.
-For those not wanting to climb, there is another option along the little used road below that winds through the valley.

 Our bus picks us up at this point and takes us to the mystical Celtic village of O'Ceibreiro, which once ranked with Roncesvalles as a resting place for pilgrims.
 A Benedictine monastery, Santa Maria del Ceibreiro, was built here in the 9th century over an ancient Celtic temple.
 O Ceibreiro and the mountains to the north form part of the Reserve Nacional de Os Ancares, partly a hunting reserve of roebuck and boar.
-We continue by road to Lugo, a town with largest intact Roman
+We continue by road to Lugo, a town with largest intact Roman walls in Spain.

-DAY SUMMARY: Today's hike is about 12 km (7.5 mi).
+DAY SUMMARY: Todays hike is about 10 km of some incline and flat walking.

 Overnight in Lugo.